hansi-b/manipuPom/README.md

 - Generate dependency graphs from all POM files in a directory structure.
 - Output dependency relationships in either PlantUML or JSON format.
-- With PlantUML: Visualize root projects and leaf dependencies in separate clusters.
+- Visualize root projects and leaf dependencies in separate clusters.
+- Identify and visualize project dependencies based on groupId:artifactId pairs.
+- Filter dependencies by including or excluding specific groupIds.
+- Flexible node naming with optional groupId inclusion.
+- Support writing output to files or standard output.

 ## Requirements